Cameras

 I just love this camera, so just had to have one.
 I bought mine while I was a student, I couldn't afford it, but eating is so mundane anyway, and who needs text books?
 I sold my T70 into slavery, and went into the camera shop on hands and knees...

-Nicknamed the Tank, the T90 was the first camera to be designed with ergonomics in mind, everything is so well thought out, you can see it's design story at the Canon Museum's T90 Story.
+Nicknamed the Tank, the T90 was the first camera to be designed with ergonomics in mind, everything is so well thought out.

 Many years later, after thousands of miles, countless films and a few scratches it's still going strong, a monument to the original quality.
-I now exclusively use the T90 for my Images of England work.
+I exclusively used the T90 for my Images of England work.

 My camera collection consists of the below list, also there are my previous camera loves, but alas, ones I no longer own.
 As you can see I'm a bit of a Canon freak, but I see no reason to change brands when I'm so happy with the one I've got.